dreger/kqdreger.com/_src/colophon/index.md

 ## Colophon
 Writen and produced by Kyle Dreger.

 I'm currently a full-time undergraduate student of computer science and English writing.
-I write about technology, design, and great study hacks.Offline, I play soccer, code, and am blessed to be <s>dating</s> engaged to the most beautiful woman.
+I write about technology, design, and great study hacks.
+Offline, I play soccer, code, and am blessed to be <s>dating</s> engaged to the most beautiful woman.

 ### Mac apps
 - Webkit